 Though Alphonse could go on listening to this routine for hours, he could see the lantern lights of Ned’s town up a little ways.

-“What’s your horse’s name?” asked Alphonse during the final moments together.
+“What’s your horse’s name?” asked Alphonse during their final moments together.

 “Why, he’s Nemo, of course.”

-Before Ned could brag any further about wrestling twenty five pound soft-shell turtles or twelve pound largemouth bass, Alphonse asked which direction to take, to get to the Ned’s night-time terminus.
+Before Ned could brag any further about wrestling twenty-five-pound soft-shelled turtles or twelve-pound largemouth bass, Alphonse asked which direction he should take to get to Ned’s nighttime terminus.

 “Right up the road at that wooden shack.
 See the man holding a book and a lantern?” he whispered.

-They stopped at the hut.
-Ned got down, untied Nemo from the wagon and led him to the barn.
+Then they stopped at the hut.
+Ned got down, untied Nemo from the wagon, and led him to the barn.

 When Ned was out of earshot, Alphonse said to the man, “I see that Ned has a good place to rest up for tomorrow’s exploits.”